jimbobding/Bar-Hop-UK/readme.md

 ##Testing

-For testing I used the [goggle chrome devolpment tools][https://developers.google.com/web/tools/chrome-devtools] to test the app on a variety of screen sizes for Responsivness, design and user experience.
+For testing I used the [goggle chrome devolpment tools](https://developers.google.com/web/tools/chrome-devtools) to test the app on a variety of screen sizes for Responsivness, design and user experience.
 Although on chrome devolpment tools the app apeared to work acroos all all screen sizes on using my own Iphone and Ipad I found some Problems.

+####Problems

 1. Images on the landing page that are not attatchd to bootstrap cards appear out of focus on Iphone and Ipad.
 2. Certain Images on teh Bootstrap card do not show all though the ALT description does show up.
 3. One of my map pages does not display the map needed to display the brewery tour.
+4. My modal email pop up would not stay on the page on smaller devices.

+3. third

+Problems

+I had  a problem with my modal newsletter pop up, when the newspaper logo which had a transform scale from .9 - 2 ws activated it would push the modal off screen on some of the smaller devices.
+I fixed ths by changing the transform scale to .5 - 1. still giving me the affect I desired but the transform was smaller and more controlled, which along whith sorting out my placemant issue also looke better asthetically.

+####Resolution

-For the 1st problem I reoved the pictures for mobile devices although orignally it was for aesthatic purposes I found that the user experiecce was alot better with out the pictures on the smaller screens.
+1. I removed the pictures and found out that the app functioned alot better with out the pictures, making it easier to navigate.
+2. I used back up pictures that I had, finding that [webp] (https://en.wikipedia.org/wiki/WebP#Restrictions) image files did not work.
+3. third
+4. The logo button had a transform animation on it that went from scale .9 - 2, I chnaged this to .5 -1.
+This did not push the modal off the screen.